skyzyx/resume/resumes/ryanparman-cloud-devops-sre.md

 ### [WePay] — Redwood City, CA

+> WePay is an online payment service provider which provides “payments for platforms”, where examples of platforms are GoFundMe, Care.com, and Xbox.
+It was acquired by JPMorgan Chase in October 2017.

 #### DevOps Engineer (April 2015—September 2016)

 * Led a cross-company initiative to upgrade the monolithic application from [PHP] 5.4 to PHP 5.6 (the latest at the time).
 Facilitated cross-team collaboration among all major engineering teams and QA departments to achieve results.